The History of Goose Hollow

 Catch a Game at Providence Park

-• Home to the Portland Timbers (MLS) and Portland Thorns (NWSL), this stadium is a major hub of excitement.
+• Providence Park is home to the Portland Timbers (MLS) and Portland Thorns (NWSL), and is a major hub of excitement.

 • Even if you're not into sports, the atmosphere on game days is electric and a great way to experience local pride.